 I was born and raised in Germany.
 My mom is Hungarian, my dad is German and due to my father’s profession we travelled a lot when I was little.
 So whenever I am on the road or at an airport I feel happy.

-I left Germany when I was 25 and now I have lived for almost 19 years in Barcelona, I got married and had two wonderful children.
+I left Germany when I was 25 and now I have lived for over 20 years in Barcelona where I got married and had two wonderful children.
 I miss my home country; I always thought that one day I would go back but to be honest I am not sure if I would fit in there anymore as I have spent so much time abroad.

 It did become, however, very important to me that my kids would learn my mother tongue and that they would spend part of their holidays back where I was raised so they can learn about the German culture and see where I grew up.
 Last summer we decided to take a trip with the kids to the Baltic Sea, mainly to Schleswig-Holstein, which is the northernmost of the 16 states of Germany.
 The capital is Kiel and other interesting cities in the region are Lübeck and Flensburg.

 One of the many stopovers was Travemünde, a popular seaside resort (formerly called “the German St. Tropez” by some) with a long beach promenade and probably the most child-friendly beach I have visited so far with my kids.
 There is nothing that you cannot find there for little ones, from wonderful playgrounds (a massive pirate ship!), free beach toys and play areas for babies and toddlers when you rent a “Strandkorb” (a typical hooded beach chair with reclining backrests that fits up to 2 persons), bungee trampolines, lots of ice cream and the long beach boardwalk simply invites you to take the kids for a nice bike ride.
 I must say I was really impressed the first time we got there.